iplayfast/stockwatch/README.md

 Will alert you by saying
 "Alert Tesla is heading up" or "Alert Tesla is heading down" if it detects 10 buys or sells in a row.
-Usually this is accurate enough to indicate. or if the stock has reached a new recorded high or low "Alert Tesla has a new maximum price" etc.
+Usually this is accurate enough to indicate.
+If the stock has reached a new recorded high or low "Alert Tesla has a new maximum price" etc.

 Only a few stocks have their names, associted with the symbol, and if there is no name association, the symbol is spelled out.